kiranshila/Bljog/posts/this-blog-is-written-in-clojure.md

 ## Project Structure {#project-structure}

 So the plan is to start with how the posts will be written.
 From org mode, I have pretty much the entire feature set of Markdown exposed, as well as all the other features I mentioned before.
-Namely, it gives me tight integration with \\(\LaTeX\\) and executing code blocks with \***\*emacs-jupyter\*\***.
+Namely, it gives me tight integration with $`\LaTeX`$ and executing code blocks with `emacs-jupyter`.
 The backend is going to have to ingest some form of the blog post, and while I could try to parse the org AST, as I mentioned, I thought I _may_ want to write posts in Markdown at some point.
 Additionally, all of my old blog posts from WordPress have to be imported somehow.

 There are numerous static site generation tools and there seems to be a commonality in that they usually have the posts themselves written in Markdown.
 One of the more full featured static site tools, Hugo, seems pretty popular.
 And as such, there is an [export tool](https:https://github.com/SchumacherFM/wordpress-to-hugo-exporter) that grabs all the posts and content from a WordPress site into a Markdown format that works for Hugo.